|site search by freefind|

 "Be still, and know that I am God: I will be exalted among the heathen, I will be exalted in the earth.”
 Ps.
 46:10

 This is a very simple truth, yet it is so easy to forget.
 I know I need to be reminded of it constantly.
 Without much thought we can get caught in the world’s current of rushing here and there without so much as time for thought and reflection on God.
-It is so hard to be still.
+It is so hard to be quiet and inactive.

 Silence itself is often avoided at all costs.
 Even at home “relaxing” we must have the TV on, or the radio, or the CD player, or the tape recorder, or...anything just as long as we don’t have silence.
 The things we listen to may be good, encouraging, and building.
 There is a time for that, but there is also a time to be still before God.

 If you think silence is easy, try it.
 Pick a time when you are alone.
 Turn everything off.
 As much as your environment allows eliminate all sound.
 Then sit in a comfortable chair and just think about God.
 Don’t pray or speak out loud.
 Just sit, be still and mediate.
 How long is it before your mind wanders?
 How long before you are bored?
 10 minutes...5 minutes...2 minutes...???